dcunited001/dcunited001.github.io/_drafts/fallout-zero-part-2.md

 family of characters simply does not want the wrong things to happen with regard to AI & if you get close to that, they'll find you.
 Like Hollywood.
 Don't worry, don't call us, we'll call you.
 The end.

+### Weighiing Pros and Cons of IP Distribution Endgame Scenarios

 It's very possible that similar families or multinational holdings companies might emerge to run things in the pre-Singularity economy of